Big Tobacco’s anti-smoking ads begin after decade of delay

 But under the racketeering laws used to prosecute the federal case, the judge said she could not make the companies pay, instead ordering them to publish “corrective statements” in advertisements, as well as on their websites, cigarette packs and store displays.

 The campaign will be paid for by Altria Group, owner of Philip Morris USA, and R.J.
-Reynolds Tobacco Co., a division of British American Tobacco.
+Reynolds Tobacco, a division of British American Tobacco.

-Even the phrase “here’s the truth,” was disputed and blocked.
-“Here’s the truth: Smoking is very addictive.
-And it’s not easy to quit,” read one proposed message.

-“This was a classic case of a very wealthy set of defendants willing to appeal every conceivable issue time and time again,” said Matthew Myers of the Campaign for Tobacco Free Kids, one of several anti-tobacco groups who intervened in the court case.

-More than half a century ago, American media was saturated with tobacco advertising.
-Cigarettes were the most advertised product on TV and tobacco companies sponsored hundreds of shows, including “I Love Lucy,” ”The Flintstones” and “Perry Mason.”
-People smoked almost everywhere, in restaurants, airplanes and doctor’s offices.
+More than half a century ago, American media were saturated with tobacco advertising.
+Cigarettes were the most advertised product on TV, and tobacco companies sponsored hundreds of shows.

 Congress banned cigarette advertising from radio and TV in 1970 and subsequent restrictions have barred the industry from billboards and public transportation.
 Yet companies still spend more than $8 billion annually on marketing, including print advertising, mailed coupons and store displays.

-Robin Koval, president of Truth Initiative, has seen mock-ups of the TV ads in court and says they are not very engaging.

-“It’s black type scrolling on a white screen with the most uninteresting voice in the background,” said Koval, whose group runs educational anti-tobacco ads targeting youngsters.

 Nine of 10 smokers begin smoking before age 18, which is why most prevention efforts focus on teenagers.
-Yet less than 5 percent of today’s network TV viewers are under 25, according to Nielsen TV data cited by Koval’s group.
-While lawyers were hammering out the details of the TV advertisements, consumers increasingly switched to online social media sites and streaming services like Facebook, YouTube and Netflix.
+Yet less than 5 percent of today’s network TV viewers are under 25, according to Nielsen TV data.
+While lawyers were hammering out the details of the TV advertisements, consumers increasingly switched to online social-media sites and streaming services.

-A former smoker who was shown the mock-up ads called them terrible.

-“They weren’t very compelling ads, “said Ellie Mixter-Keller, 62, of Wauwatosa, Wisconsin, who smoked a pack a day for 30 years before quitting 12 years ago.
-“I just don’t know if I would have cared about any of that.”